Steel Solutions Center

 5.2.
 Single-plate Connections

 5.2.1.
 In the design procedure for single-plate connections in the AISC Steel Construction Manual, the plate thickness is limited relative to the bolt diameter and the fillet weld size is required to be 5/8 of the plate thickness.
-What does this accomplis
+Why?

 Maintaining the geometric requirements ensures the plate will be the critical element of the connection.
 The connection will possess sufficient rotation capacity to accommodate the simple beam end rotation as required by Section B3.6a of the AISC Specification.
 Bolt bearing will occur before bolt shear and plate yielding will occur before weld rupture; thereby, a ductile limit-state will control the strength of the connection.